-Arkansas has a Grand Canyon that rivals the Grand Canyon out West in many ways.
+Yes, Arkansas has a Grand Canyon!
+It’s not like the Grand Canyon out west but it has a commanding view that is captivating.
 You’ll find it off AR 7 near Jasper.

 Deep in the Ozark Mountains of Arkansas you will find a deep valley known as the Arkansas Grand Canyon.
 Here in Arkansas, it’s one of the most popular places to photograph.